Maddog0057/Zettabyte/README.md

 #### Daemon Setup
 ##### For those who wish to put in more than 10% effort
-1. Start with zettabyte.service file, rename it whatever you want as long as it ends in service, it what you're gonna have to type to start and stop the bot so make it easy
+1. Start with zettabyte.service file, rename it whatever you want as long as it ends in .service, it's what you're gonna have to type to start and stop the bot so make it easy.
 2. Open the file with your favorite text editor (Seriously, emacs is a no)
 3. Most of this file is pretty straight forward, Description is whatever you want it to be, exec start should be the location of your python binary (run ```which python3``` for the path) as well as the location of the zettabyte.py file (or whatever you renamed it to, yes, you can do that)
 4. Working directory should be the same as the location of zettabyte.py, excluding "/zettabyte.py"
-5. User and Group is based on your setup, I'd advise creating a new user with /sbin/nologin as the shell (Google it if you're staring at the screen like you're simple, see the "no handholding" policy) and setting both User and Group to the user you just made.
+5. User and Group is based on your setup, I'd advise creating a new user with /sbin/nologin as the shell (Google it if you're staring at the screen like you're simple, see the "no hand-holding" policy) and set both User and Group to the user you just made.
 Otherwise you can run them as your user, or root (I don't recommend it, nor will I accept any responsabity if you do, I'm just laying out your options).
 6. Make sure whatever User you choose to run the bot as has complete permission over the directory where the zettabyte.py and config files live, as well as the logs folder, and has access to the python3 binary. ```chown -R <User>:<Group> /path/to/zettabyte/files```
 7. Anything I didn't mention about this file is best not to touch (I probably don't even know what it does)
-8. You now want to move this file to wherever your service files are stored (Most people use ```/usr/lib/systemd/system/``` if you don't I won't judge)
+8. You now want to move this file to wherever your service files are stored (Most people use ```/usr/lib/systemd/system/``` if you don't, I won't judge)
 9. Run ```systemctl daemon-reload``` to install the service and ```systemctl start <file.service>``` to start the Bot
 10. If you want the bot to run on startup ```systemctl enable <file.service>```

 #### Footnotes
 ##### Read them or don't I don't care
-Some say my documentation sytle is offensive, I really couldn't care less what you think, but if you wanna let me know (I won't read it):
+Some say my documentation style is offensive, I really couldn't care less what you think, but if you wanna let me know (I won't read it):

 Send me a Telegram [Invernes](https://www.nationstates.net/nation=invernes)
 Discord: [Maddog](https://discordapp.com/users/maddog#6554)